-Asset Class Tax Treatment International Equities Catastrophe Risk Life Settlements Multi-Asset Class 28% on 5% of the average value of the portfolios during the year.
-New Zealand Equities 28% on dividends, allowing for imputation credits of 80% of the maximum imputation credits.
-Global Fixed Interest Global Tactical Asset Allocation 28% on accounting profit or loss.
+Asset Class Tax Treatment International Equities and most Alternative Assets 28% on 5% of the average value of the portfolios during the year.
+New Zealand Equities 28% on dividends, allowing for imputation credits of 80% of the maximum imputation credits Global Fixed Interest and some Alternative Assets 28% on accounting profit or loss.